Toledo99/Understanding-TypeScript/README.md

 The whole ProjectManager project implemented in the tutorial *Understanding Typescript (2023)*

-To compile the project it is necesary to run the next commands to get de node-modules file (Node.js required).
+To compile the typescript project it is necesary to run the next commands to get de node-modules file (Node.js required).
 >    - npm init
 >    - npm install --save-dec lite-server